Help Centre

 • Art.15 robustness, accuracy, and cybersecurity measures

-AICVS PDF certificates are designed to be slotted directly into Annex IV packages as the automated technical review evidence layer.
-They do not replace the full Annex IV package, but automate the most time-consuming part — per-file scanning evidence.
+AICVS PDF evidence reports are designed to be slotted into Annex IV packages as an automated technical evidence layer.
+They do not replace the full Annex IV package, but reduce manual evidence assembly work.

 What is the enforcement timeline?